devennn/devennn.github.io/_posts/2020-01-29-building-deploying-telegram-bot.md

 I called it Tonduyutung.
 Don't mind the name.
 It is a [dusun language for slow loris](https://glosbe.com/dtp/en/tonduyutung).

-Disclaimer: You can find the bot on telegram.
-But, the server is not online because I'm low on budget :sweat_smile:
+_Disclaimer: You can find the bot on telegram.
+But, the server is not online because I'm low on budget._

 I develop the bot using Anaconda on Windows 10 with Python 3.7.
 Start by installing required dependencies